evgenyneu/js-evaluator-for-android/README.md

 ## Single-line comments

 JavaScript with single-line comments won't be evaluated.
 It happens because the library needs to remove new lines from code before evaluation.
-If your JavaScript code does not evaluate try to run it through [jshint](http://www.jshint.com/) and minifyer.
+If your JavaScript code does not evaluate try to check it with [jshint](http://www.jshint.com/) and [minify](http://jscompress.com/).

 Test application runs a minified jQuery library as an example.